wlonk/arcadia/arcadia.md

 ### TODO Invalid (♁)

-You are expected to be home-bound, solicitous of others’ health, and ...
+You are expected to be home-bound, solicitous of others' health, and ...

 Draw a card when: